aramis-lab/MICCAI-educational-challenge-2020/intro.md

 - Some instructions of these notebooks need access to the Internet, in order to download templates, masks and models.
 Please verify that your internet connection is available.

+- You need help?
+[Post an issue](https://github.com/aramis-lab/MICCAI-educational-challenge-2020/issues) in our repository!